 I don’t think it’s about willpower I think it’s about knowledge.

 Learn how your brain works and you are better equipped to fight back and win your freedom from the drink that’s dragging you down, and eating your self-esteem, and sapping your energy.

 Remember that you need to re-train your brain…. you can!

 These articles are a great place to start.

 Withdrawl Symptoms from Day 1 to 30 and beyond

 Alcohol sugar cravings (managing them) and the whole Gut-Brain health connection thing.

 And this Ted Talk may help inspire as well

 Most of us have no question that we are fighting addiction when we quit smoking.
-When we try to cut back on our drinking, or stop drinking all together, we’re fighting the same addict brain.
+When we try to cut back on our drinking or stop drinking altogether, we’re fighting the same addict brain.